 Shier left Canada to study with Stella Adler in New York in the late 70’s and graduated from the Conservatory of Acting at City Center.
 At the same time she was part of The Soho Artist’s Theater Company for five years.
 During this time she supported herself working for New York City art galleries and with selected clients at Sotheby’s and Christies.

 In 1983, Shier formed HOSS, Inc. and went on to produce hundreds of large-scale musical and theatrical productions throughout the world.
-For two decades, she has worked with hundreds of celebrated entertainers such as Tony Bennett, Carol Burnett, Della Reese, Debbie Reynolds, Tommy Tune, Sofia Loren, Audrey Hepburn, Clint Eastwood and countless others.
+For four decades, she has worked with hundreds of celebrated entertainers such as Tony Bennett, Carol Burnett, Della Reese, Debbie Reynolds, Tommy Tune, Sofia Loren, Audrey Hepburn, Clint Eastwood and countless others.

 In the mid-1990’s Shier produced and toured Hair, Jesus Christ Superstar and Sgt.
 Pepper’s Lonely Hearts Club Band in conjunction with the original Broadway director, Tom O’Horgan.
 The following year, working with Gwen Verdon and the Bob Fosse Estate, she presented Sweet Charity and A Tribute to Bob Fosse.
 Simultaneously, she produced I Do, I Do and A Tribute To Marge and Gower Champion, working with the legendary Marge Champion.
 This string of successes was followed with the formation of Broadway Bound, Inc. in 1998, and establishing a resident theater company aboard the legendary ocean liner Queen Elizabeth 2.
 Over the next six years she created six original shows for her company, as well as a production of Enter The Guardsman that played simultaneously on QE2 and Off Broadway at the Vineyard Theater in New York.